MoltenCoreDev/lolvi/README.md

-# Welcome to ssovim
+# Welcome to lolvi

-S stolen
-S shitty
-O opinionated
-VIM
+The League of Legends vim config you have been waiting for!

 This is a basic config to make nvim your IDE!